rethinkdb/rethinkdb-example-sinatra-pastie/README.md

 # What is it #

-A simple [Pastie.org](http://pastie.org)-like web application showing how to use **RethinkDB as a backend for Sinatra applications**.
+A simple [Pastie.org](http://pastie.org)-like web application inspired by Nick Plante's [toopaste](https://github.com/zapnap/toopaste) project showing how to use **RethinkDB as a backend for Sinatra applications**.
-The app was inspired by Nick Plante's [toopaste](https://github.com/zapnap/toopaste) project.

 The app demos the following functionality: